Chicken and Egg Production Increases with RCP Model Coop Project in Tanzania

-The next step in improving nutrition through the Tanzania Reaching Children’s Potential (RCP) program launched with the sound of clucking: Chickens in their coop.
+The next step in improving nutrition and decreasing stunting through the Tanzania Reaching Children’s Potential (RCP) program launched with the sound of chickens clucking in their coop.
 Raising the birds by RCP families is a development and fundraising goal for Global Volunteers’ model chicken coop project.
 Melinda Gates, Co-chair and Trustee of the Bill and Melinda Gates Foundation, promotes raising and selling chickens as powerful enterprise for families in the developing world.
-In this interview, Husna Wasiri, Global Volunteers’ RCP Program Coordinator and Technology Manager, explains why introducing chicken coops into the RCP villages of the Ukwega Ward is the next stage in helping stop childhood stunting.
+In this interview, Husna Wasiri, Global Volunteers’ RCP Program Coordinator and Technology Manager, explains how chicken and egg production increases with this new project in the RCP villages of the Ukwega Ward in Tanzania.

-What’s your perspective on the need for chicken coops in the Ukwega Ward?
+What’s the need for chicken coops in the Ukwega Ward?

 Protein is the most expensive component of the diet.
 Many families in Ukwega ward do not have a source of protein, and they must buy eggs and chicken to feed their families.
 But most don’t have money and don’t get enough protein in their diets.
-Chickens are a powerful investment because they’re easy and inexpensive to maintain, are an excellent source of protein for family diets, produce fertilizer, and are a source of income through both egg and chick production.
+Chicken and egg production is a powerful investment because chickens are easy and inexpensive to maintain, are an excellent source of protein for family diets, produce fertilizer, and are a source of income.
 Moreover, because raising chickens for profit is most often done by village women, that income often is transferred into improved child nutrition, health and education, according to the U.N.
 WomenWatch organization.

 People need education about this and then behavior change to consume enough nutrients for their children to stay away from stunting.
 The families must be able to afford to eat eggs instead of selling them.
 When we support the families in Ukwega ward by educating them by having a model chicken coop they can learn from, they will have more chickens and eggs for their families.

-What’s Global Volunteers’ plan for the model chicken coop project?
+What’s Global Volunteers’ plan for chicken and egg production?

 “When we introduce any project in our RCP Program, we expect positive results.“Husna Wasiri, RCP Program Coordinator and Technology Manager